 - a.
-Aspirator;
+Aspirator.

 - b.
-Detection Chamber;
+Detection Chamber.

 - c.
-Filters; and
+Filters.

 - d.
 Circuit boards.

-Detectors shall incorporate ultrasonic flow monitoring and provide staged airflow faults and have the capability for in-field smoke chamber cleaning via a purpose-built internal aspirator to ensure and maintain absolute smoke detection.
+Detectors shall incorporate ultrasonic flow monitoring to provide staged airflow faults and have the capability for in-field smoke chamber cleaning via a purpose-built internal aspirator to ensure and maintain absolute smoke detection.

-4.2.6.3 Sampling Pipe
+4.2.6.3 Sampling pipe

-All sampling pipe shall be smooth bore.
-Typically, pipe with an outside diameter of 25mm and internal diameter of 21mm should be used.
+All sampling pipes shall be a smooth bore.
+Typically, a pipe with an outside diameter of 25mm and an internal diameter of 21mm should be used.

-The sampling pipe material shall be either PVC, ABS or HFT, and suitable for the environment in which it is to be installed, or be of the material as required by the Site Schedule.
+The sampling pipe material shall be either PVC, ABS or HFT, and suitable for the environment in which it is to be installed or be of the material as required by the site schedule.